aws/aws-encryption-sdk-dafny/aws-encryption-sdk-net-formally-verified/Examples/README.md

 ### Client Supplier

+The AWS Encryption SDK creates AWS KMS clients when interacting with AWS KMS.
-Client Suppliers define how the AWS KMS clients required by the AWS Encryption SDK are created.
-If you want to customize your KMS clients, you can create a custom Client Supplier which builds clients in a specific way.
-For example, you could tune the retry and timeout settings on the client, or use different credentials based on which region is being called.
+In case the default AWS KMS client configuration doesn't suit your needs, you can configure clients by defining a custom Client Supplier.
+For example, your Client Supplier could tune the retry and timeout settings on the client, or use different credentials based on which region is being called.
 In our [RegionalRoleClientSupplier](./ClientSupplier/RegionalRoleClientSupplier.cs)